Installation and Setup

 If Bluetooth debugging has been configured successfully, you should see a screen like the following on the Android Wear device:

 adb command to set up a debugging session (as

 Getting Started), the Android

-Wear device will appear in the device pulldown menu of Xamarin Studio
+Wear device will appear in the device pulldown menu of Visual Studio for Mac

 or Visual Studio.